nf-core/fetchngs/README.md

 ### SRA / ENA / DDBJ / GEO ids

 1. Resolve database ids back to appropriate experiment-level ids and to be compatible with the [ENA API](https://ena-docs.readthedocs.io/en/latest/retrieval/programmatic-access.html)
-2. Fetch extensive id metadata including direct download links to FastQ files via ENA API
+2. Fetch extensive id metadata via ENA API
-3. Download FastQ files in parallel via `curl` if available from FTP and perform `md5sum` check.
-Otherwise use sra-tools to download SRAs and convert them to FastQ.
+3. Download FastQ files:
+  - If direct download links are available from the ENA API, fetch in parallel via `curl` and perform `md5sum` check
+  - Otherwise use `sra-tools` to download `.sra` files and convert them to FastQ
 4. Collate id metadata and paths to FastQ files in a single samplesheet

 ### Synapse ids